Ksour Essef cuirass: History of the excavations

 In the context of the French protectorate of Tunisia, particularly from the late 19th century to the early 20th century, Punic necropolises were extensively excavated.
 At the archaeological site of Carthage, excavations were mainly carried out by White Fathers, such as Alfred Louis Delattre.
 The opening of the tombs was often the object of mundane ceremonies, attracting the French colonial population.

-The cuirass, made in Campania or Apulia, was found on 20 February 1909, during excavations of a Punic tomb with a well during earthworks.
+The cuirass, made by the Carthaginians was found on 20 February 1909, during excavations of a Punic tomb with a well during earthworks.
 The archaeologist and director of the antiquities service in Tunisia, Alfred Merlin, who was informed at the beginning of the following month, studied the tomb in the company of Louis Poinssot, inspector of antiquities.

 The material in the tomb was, however, damaged during the archaeological excavations: two amphorae were broken, before being carefully restored using the fragments collected immediately on the spot.
 The boards of the sarcophagus, which were damaged during the excavation due to lack of care, are also being restored in the laboratory of the Bardo Museum.